Tag: Third Place

 Work Communities

-My wife used to work at a hospital with a man named Melvin whose job was to keep rooms stocked each day.
+My ex-wife used to work at a hospital with a man named Melvin whose job was to keep rooms stocked each day.
 He had worked at the hospital for many years and had developed a routine that involved starting out in the stock room and making rounds around the hospital, stopping to talk to various people in each location.
 These were his stations within the hospital and without them he would not have been as happy at his job.
 He needed the community that the stations provided him.
 As an IT and web consultant, my clients were scattered around the city of Indianapolis and it created many places I could go throughout the day.
 My clients became part of my community and added to my work enjoyment.
 It didn’t feel like work – it felt more like visiting a friend.

 Seeking Stations